projectVANDAL/projectVANDAL/README.md

 Systems engineer by day, Game/Simulation dev at night/weekends

-If you're working on a game or experience that needs behaviorial AI or interaction intelligence (BTs, STs, FSMs, ML, NNs), please reach out! **Currently looking for projects to work on.**
+If you're working on a game or experience that needs behaviorial AI or interaction intelligence (BTs, STs, FSMs, ML, NNs), please reach out! **Currently looking for projects to work on.
+DM me on twitter/x.**

 www.ArconicLabs.com